KyeMaloy97/newcontent-demo/README.md

 ### 3.2 Push to a Docker registry

-Simply run the following, again with your route instead of ``ROUTE_TO_REGISTRY`` :
+Simply run the following, again with your route instead of ``IMAGE_URL_REGISTRY`` :

 ```
-docker push ROUTE_TO_REGISTRY/newcontent:v1
+docker push IMAGE_URL_REGISTRY/newcontent:v1
 ```

 The docker image has now been pushed up to your registry.
-The tag you gave the image needs to be added to the `combined_deployment.yaml`, so note what you chose for the next step.
+The tag you gave the image needs to be added to the `combined_deployment.yaml`, so remember where you pushed the image for the next step.

 ## 4. Create the new objects on your cluster